-Not certain that your partner is putting the team first,?
+Not certain that your partner is putting the team first?
 Ask them to explain their rationale always using the facts as a backdrop.

 Principle 5: Know When To Stop

 When you feel like you have covered all the bases, that there are no more options, it’s either time to stop or take a break.

 Follow these principles in exploring disagreement and/or uncomfortable subjects and you will find a deeper sense of safety.

-This piece was adopted from my friend Bruce Eckfeldt’s Psychology Today article on playing devils advocate in business.
-Thank You Bruce!
+This piece was adopted from my friend Bruce Eckfeldt’s Psychology Today article on playing devil’s advocate in business.
+Thank You, Bruce!